Safe Third Country

 The Canadian Council for Refugees strenuously opposes the Agreement, because the US is not a safe country for all refugees.
 The CCR also denounces the purpose and effect of reducing the number of refugees who can seek Canada’s protection.

 The CCR continues to call on the Canadian government to withdraw from the Safe Third Country Agreement.
-The CCR participated in a legal challenge of the designation of the US as a safe third country shortly after it came into effect.
-The Federal Court ruled that the US is not a safe third country, but the decision was overturned on appeal, on technical grounds (see here for more information).
+Shortly after it came into effect, the CCR participated in a legal challenge of the designation of the US as a safe third country.
+In that case, the Federal Court ruled that the US is not a safe third country, but the decision was overturned on appeal, on technical grounds (see here for more information).

 In July 2017, the CCR joined with others in a new legal challenge.